djbpitt/collatexInstallation/collatex-installation.md

 ## Environments

-### IPython notebook
+###Jupyter notebook

 We will use the IPython notebook development environment in our workshop to write and test CollateX collations.
 IPython notebook is bundled with Anaconda Python and does not require any special installation.
 At the workshop we’ll describe how to use it to work with CollateX, but here are some preliminaries in case you want to test your installation.

-#### Starting IPython notebook
+#### Starting Jupyter notebook

-To launch IPython notebook, at your command line type:
+To launch Jupyter notebook, at your command line type:

-	ipython notebook
+	jupyter notebook

 and wait for a window to open in your Web browser.
-You can ignore the command line after that; your interaction with IPython will happen entirely in the Web browser window.
+You can ignore the command line after that; your interaction with Jupyter will happen entirely in the Web browser window.

 If, for whatever reason, nothing happens in your Web browser, then once you see a pair of lines in the command-line terminal like:

-	[I 23:14:13.260 NotebookApp] The IPython Notebook is running at: http://localhost:8888/ [I 23:14:13.260 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
+    [I 19:29:27.359 NotebookApp] The Jupyter Notebook is running at: http://localhost:8888/ [I 19:29:27.359 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).

-you can navigate in a browser to `http://localhost:8888/`
+(the numbers may differ) you can navigate in a browser to `http://localhost:8888/`

-In rare cases some users may already be running another application that uses that address, in which case IPython notebook will refuse to start.
-You can tell IPython notebook to use a different address with:
+In rare cases some users may already be running another application that uses that address, in which case Jupyter notebook will refuse to start.
+You can tell Jupyter notebook to use a different address with:

-    ipython notebook --port 8889
+    jupyter notebook --port 8889

 Numbers between 8889 and 8899 are likely to be free.

-#### Using IPython notebook
+#### Using Jupyter notebook

-To work with IPython notebook, on the web page that opens when you launch the program drop down the button labeled <q>New</q> in the upper right and select <q>Python 3</q>.
-We’ll describe how to use IPython notebook in the workshop, but if you already know a bit of Python, you can type Python commands into an empty cell and click the Run button (right-pointing triangle in the menu bar) or type Shift-Enter.
+To work with Jupyter notebook, on the web page that opens when you launch the program drop down the button labeled <q>New</q> in the upper right and select <q>Python [conda root]</q> or <q>Python 3</q>.
+We’ll describe how to use Jupyter notebook in the workshop, but if you already know a bit of Python, you can type Python commands into an empty cell and click the Run button (right-pointing triangle in the menu bar) or type Shift-Enter.
 The results of running your program will appear immediately below your code.
-For example, try typing the following into a cell in IPython notebook:
+For example, try typing the following into a cell in Jupyter notebook:

     from collatex import *
     collation = Collation()